-Create your own calico fabric printed with your personalized design.
-Calico print fabric is a beautiful light fabric, which makes fantastic, lightweight garments and is also ideal for home projects; quilting, doll making, and even curtains.
-Our cotton calico fabric is made from 100% cotton, and is natural and wonderfully versatile.
+Design your own printed calico fabric with your personalized design.
+Custom calico printing on this beautifully light fabric is incredibly easy.
+This fabric makes fantastic, lightweight garments and is also ideal for home projects; quilting, doll making, and even curtains.
+Our custom calico fabric is printed on 100% cotton, and is natural and wonderfully versatile.

 Everything made to order

-Printing on calico gives your fabric a natural, rustic feel; the natural cotton gives a soft print which is slightly muted with warm undertones.
+Custom calico printing gives your fabric a natural, rustic feel; the natural cotton gives a soft print which is slightly muted with warm undertones.

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.

 Step 1 – Click the start design button & select your product options.

 Step 2 – Go to the ‘Images & Text Tools’ tab, click the ‘add images/Text’ button on your product & ‘Select Images to Upload’ or use the Facebook/Instagram tabs.

 Step 3 – Choose the images you want to use for your collage, upload & select them from the uploaded photos list.

 Step 4 – Click ‘Create montage’ & select your collage style.

 Step 5 – Add the collage to your design.